 The Authority is reimbursed for certain reimbursable items at a tentative rate with final settlement determined after submission of annual cost reports by the Authority and audits thereof by the Medicare Administrative Contractor (MAC).
 The Authority's classification of patients under the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization under contract with the Authority.
-All Medicare cost reports have been audited by the MAC through September 30, 2014.
+Medicare cost reports for certain facilities remain open back to September 30, 2015.